-Model Content Published Date: 01/03/2024
+Model Content Published Date: 10/14/2025

 {This procedure is intended to serve as a model guide for credit unions.
-More detailed disclosures and processes, as well as the relevant employee for contact needs to be updated and included.
-It is also important to note that the Credit Union's procedures related to memebers request for ROVs cannot be overly cumbersome or unreasonable to dissuade a member from requesting an ROV.}
+More detailed disclosures and processes, as well as the relevant employee(s) for contact, need to be updated and included.
+It is also important to note that the Credit Union's procedures related to borrowers’ requests for ROVs cannot be overly cumbersome or unreasonable to dissuade a borrower from requesting a ROV.}

-Home buyers and homeowners can ask a lender to reconsider a home valuation the consumer believes to be inaccurate based on certain facts contained in the report, not just a disagreement that the valuation is too low.
+Home buyers and homeowners can ask a lender to reconsider a home valuation the borrower believes to be inaccurate based on certain facts contained in the report, not just a disagreement that the valuation is too low.
 This may include errors in the original report, failure to properly consider all comparable properties, etc. This process is often referred to as a “reconsideration of value” or “ROV.”
 The Credit Union may also identify potential issues with a valuation as part of an internal review process.
-Whether the ROV is initiated internally or by the member, the Credit Union will have a risk-based program inclusive of policies, procedures, control systems, and complaint management that identifies, addresses, and mitigates the risk of deficient valuations, including valuations that involve prohibited discrimination.
+Whether the ROV is initiated internally or by the borrower, the Credit Union will have a risk-based program inclusive of policies, procedures, control systems, and complaint management that identifies, addresses, and mitigates the risk of deficient valuations, including valuations that involve prohibited discrimination.
 The Credit Union will comply with internal policies, including Policy 7120 – Fair Lending and all applicable regulations and guidance, including (but not limited to):

 Equal Credit Opportunity Act and Regulation B